Simulation-based validation of Bayes factor computation: Realistic examples

-If we choose the overall intercept and residual standard deviation as fixed constants (here \(\alpha = 0, \sigma = 1\)) we obtain an apparent miscalibration for both the model index and all the individual random effect parameters (see Figure~\ref{fig-ranef-constant}).
-In this case the problem is the most quickly picked up by the binary prediction calibration test with data-averaged posterior checking and SBC for the model index following very quickly.
+If we choose the overall intercept and residual standard deviation as fixed constants (here \(\alpha = 0, \sigma = 1\)) we obtain an apparent miscalibration for both the model index and all the individual random effect parameters (see Figure~\ref{fig-turtles-bad-norm-ranef} D-F).
+In this case the problem is the most quickly picked up by the binary prediction calibration test.
+Data-averaged posterior checking and SBC for the model index follow quickly.
 However this is a false positive due to the mismatch between the simulator (assuming constant \(\alpha, \sigma\)) and the model.
-Employing posterior SBC using a dataset with 4 groups and 3 observations each as \(y_1\) (to make all parameters well identified for sampling) produces a proper prior for the intercept and standard deviations and results in perfect calibration in all methods even after running 10 000 simulations (Figure~\ref{fig-ranef-post}, Table~\ref{tab:succesful_checks}).
-So we can conclude that the BF calculation in the \texttt{BayesFactor} package in fact works well for this case.
+Employing posterior SBC using a dataset with 4 groups and 3 observations each as \(y_1\) (to make all parameters well identified for sampling) produces a proper prior for the intercept and standard deviations and results in perfect calibration in all methods even after running 10 000 simulations (\refextrafigure{fig-ranef-post} and Table~\extraref{tab-successful-checks}).

-The previous example is the simplest setting we discovered where we obtain apparent strong miscalibration due to improper priors for shared parameters, however, the problem subtly affects even much simpler settings.

-One example is the one-sample Bayesian t-test implemented in the \texttt{ttestBF} function in the \texttt{BayesFactor} package.
-Here, the \(\mathcal{M}_1\) model is:
+The previous example is the simplest setting where we obtained apparent strong miscalibration due to improper priors for shared parameters, however, the problem subtly affects even much simpler models -- in Appendix F we show a similar problem with Bayesian t-test as implemented in the \texttt{ttestBF} function in the \texttt{BayesFactor} package.

-and the null model \(\mathcal{M}_0\) assumes \(\delta = 0\).
-Note the improper Jeffrey's prior on variance.
-We will use \(n = 5\) in our simulations to provide a reasonably wide distribution of observed BFs.
-When we fix \(\sigma = 1\), the default statistics and calibration look good.
-However, when we test SBC for a derived quantity that combines the model index (\(i\)) with the observed standard deviation (SD) of the data, specifically \(f(i, y) = (i - \frac{1}{2})(\text{SD}(y) - 1)\) we see a strong apparent miscalibration (Figure~\ref{fig-ttest-fixed} A).
-Alternatively, we can notice that for datasets where the observed SD is high, the posterior probabilities in favor of the alternative hypothesis tend to be too low, which is matched by a corresponding overestimation when the observed sd is low (for datasets with \(\text{SD}(y) \geq 1\) miscalibration p \textless{} 0.001; Figure~\ref{fig-ttest-fixed} B,C).
-Similar, but more subtle miscalibration is also observed when we put a proper prior on \(\sigma\) --- we tested \(\pi_\text{prior}\left(\sigma^2\right) = \frac{1}{1 + \sigma^2}\) and \(\sigma \sim \text{HalfCauchy}(0, 1)\), see Appendix E for detailed results.

-When we use posterior SBC with \(y_1 = (-1,1)\), the computed Bayes factors pass all checks to high precision --- we have run 50 000 simulations and see no sign of problems including all derived quantities (see Table~\ref{tab:succesful_checks}).
-So we conclude that the \texttt{ttestBF} function in fact works well and the above-mentioned violations of the SBC and binary prediction calibration checks are simply a result of not matching the simulations to the model.